CodyNicholson/Backend_Development_Notes/Intro_To_Java/errorAndAlgorithmNotes.md

-#Error and Algorithm Notes
+# Error and Algorithm Notes

-###Errors:
+### Errors:

 compile-time error (or syntax error)

-This is an error that happens when the ide trys to compile your code, like forgetting a semicolon or trying to print a string without quotations
+This is an error that happens when the IDE tried to compile your code, like forgetting a semicolon or trying to print a string without quotations

 -

 run-time error (or logic error)

-The program can run fine but the logic is wrong, like mispelling a word in a string or dividing by zero
+The program can run fine but the logic is wrong, like misspelling a word in a string or dividing by zero

 ***

-###Algorithms are umabiguous, executable, and terminating
+### Algorithms are unambiguous, executable, and terminating

-Pseudocode has:
+Pseudo-code has:

 Computation, x = y + z;